 Proton Pump Inhibitors and Kidney Disease

 In 2017, a study published in the journal Kidney International found that people who used proton pump inhibitors were more likely to develop chronic kidney disease (CKD) even if they haven’t suffered acute kidney injury (AKI) previously.
-According to the study, PPI users had a 26 percent increased risk of CKD compared to users of another common class of acid-reducing medications known as H2 blockers.
+According to the study, PPI users had a 26% increased risk of CKD than users of another common class of acid-reducing medications known as H2 blockers.

-Another study published in JAMA Internal Medicine found that PPI users were also more likely to suffer from CKD compared to people who did not use PPIs.
-Researchers also noted that many PPI users were taking the drugs “for no clear reason – often remote symptoms of dyspepsia or ‘heartburn’ that have since resolved.
-In these patients, PPIs should be stopped to determine if symptomatic treatment is needed.”
+Another study published in JAMA Internal Medicine found that PPI users were also more likely to suffer from CKD than people who did not use PPIs.
+Researchers also noted that many PPI users were taking the drugs for no clear reason, often remote symptoms of dyspepsia or heartburn that have since resolved.
+In these patients, PPIs should be stopped to determine if symptomatic treatment is needed.

-In a study published in BMC Nephrology in August 2016, researchers concluded that proton pump inhibitors were associated with an increased risk of chronic kidney disease and death, and that chronic kidney disease can result when acute interstitial nephritis (AIN) goes undiagnosed.
+In a study published in BMC Nephrology in August 2016, researchers concluded that proton pump inhibitors were associated with an increased risk of chronic kidney disease and death.
+Chronic kidney disease can result when acute interstitial nephritis (AIN) goes undiagnosed.

 What is PPI-Induced Acute Interstitial Nephritis?

 PPI-Induced acute interstitial nephritis (AIN) is a condition where the spaces between the tubules of the kidney cells become inflamed.
 The injury appears to be more profound in people older than 60.
 While individuals who suffer from AIN can recover, most will experience some level of permanent kidney function loss.
 In rare cases, people with PPI-induced AIN will require a kidney transplant.

 AIN can be acute (sudden) or chronic (long-term).